 Essentially, what happens is this: If you find out that you did not pass the bar exam, you will be permitted to request your essay answers from the Michigan Board of Law Examiners.
 The Board of Law Examiners will then send you all of the exam questions, the model answers to those questions, as well as your essay answers.
 They will also send you strict formatting requirements for your appeal as well as the deadline for when the appeal is due.
 It is imperative that you follow the directions given by the Michigan Board of Law Examiners very closely.

 After you receive your essays, you will have a chance to review them and compare them to the model answers.
 If you feel that any of your essays were graded unfairly or inaccurately you can choose to challenge those grades.
-You can either write the appeal yourself or have someone write it on your behalf (including us! – through the Heidemann law firm, which is owned by myself).
+You can either write the appeal yourself or have someone write it on your behalf (including us! – through our law firm).

 How do I format my Michigan bar exam appeal?

 After you choose which essay questions to appeal, you will generally be instructed to divide your appeals up into five “books.”
 Book 1 will contain appeals of essay questions 1-3 (if any), Book 2 contains appeals of essay questions 4-6 (if any), (Book 3 contains questions 7-9, Book 4 contains questions 10-12, Book 5 contains 13-15).
 Important: Check the instructions that are sent to you to ensure that you follow them closely – we are only saying how it has traditionally been done in the past!
 You will send all of these “books” of your appeals to the Michigan Board of Law Examiners at whatever address they instruct you to send them to.
 Then each book will be sent to the grader who wrote the question(s) you are appealing, and that grader will decide whether your score should be increased.